AndriDino/LowkeyLandingPage/README.md

 # Lowkey Lifestyle, About the Brand Website

-## This site is build using emmet and a css style guide made with scss
+ This site is built using emmet and a css style guide made with scss